TheWillyy/UNILAGWiFi/README.md

 # UNILAGWiFi📶
 Lazy(Automatic, if you may) Login For UNILAG WiFi
-*If you dont know the Login Process, you dont have google sync Or you're too lazy to type on each login Like me.*
+*If you dont know the Login Process, you don't have sync Or you're too lazy to type on every login Like me.*
+&nbsp;
 # How To Use
-Copy script and paste in your browser console.👌
+Copy script and paste in your browser console on The WiFi Login page.👌 &nbsp;
 It'll lead you from there.
+&nbsp;
-*Local Storage* is added so When you run the second time you dont need to type anything
+*Local Storage* is added so when you run the script subsequently you dont need to type anything.
+Should save a few seconds😅